-The task of the Committee on Population Screening is twofold: to identify developments in population screening and assess permit applications in connection with the Population Screening Act.
+The task of the Population Screening Committee is threefold: to identify developments in population screening, to advise on population screening and to assess permit applications for population screening in relation to the Population Screening Act.

 Considerable attention is given to the early detection of diseases and research into risk factors.
-Scientific developments are occurring at a rapid rate.
-This has consequences for existing screening programmes and can provide opportunities for new ones.
-The Health Council of the Netherlands monitors these developments and their potential consequences (in the nature of the advisory report Screening: between hope and hype) and reports on them.
-Activities in this context can range from monitoring developments in the area of screening tests to reporting on ethical issues.
+Scientific developments are occurring at a rapid pace, which significantly impacts existing screening programmes and provides opportunities for new ones.
+The Health Council of the Netherlands monitors these developments and their potential consequences (in the spirit of the advisory report Screening: between hope and hype) and provides reports on them.
+Activities in this context can range from monitoring developments in screening methods to reporting on ethical issues.

 Assessing permit applications

 The Health Council of the Netherlands has a statutory duty to assess permit applications in connection with the Population Screening Act.
-The Minister of Health, Welfare and Sport decides on such applications.
-The Population Screening Act was put into effect on July First 1996 and is intended to protect people from population screening studies that could pose a risk to health.
-The Population Screening Act provides for a permit system for population screening involving the use of ionising radiation, concerning cancer or concerning serious diseases or abnormalities for which no treatment is possible.
-Permit applications can concern a national population screening program or changes therein, or scientific research in a population screening that may or may not be nationally implememnted.
+The Minister of Health, Welfare and Sports makes the final decision on such applications.
+The Population Screening Act, which came into effect on 1 July 1996, aims to protect people from population screening studies that could jeopardise their health.
+It established a permit system for population screening involving the use of ionising radiation, concerning cancer or concerning serious diseases or abnormalities for which no treatment is possible.
+Permit applications may pertain to a national population screening programme or changes therein, or scientific research in a population screening that may or may not be nationally implemented.

-This activity is a permanent part of the Prevention focus area.
+This activity is a permanent part of the Prevention and Screening domain.

 The membership of the committee may differ from one advice to another.
 Because a permanent committee addresses more than one topic, potential conflicts of interests of committee members will be re-evaluated at the start of each advisory process.
 The composition of the Committee by advice can be found on the last page of the advisory report.

-- Prof. dr. O.M.
-Dekkers, Professor in Clinical Epidemiology; Specialist in Internal Medicine, Leids Universitair Medisch Centrum, Leiden, vice chairperson
+- Prof. O.M.
+Dekkers, Professor in Clinical Epidemiology; Specialist in Internal Medicine, Leids Universitair Medisch Centrum, Leiden, chair

 - Dr. E.M.M.
 Adang, Health Economist, Radboud University, Nijmegen

-- Dr. mr. Y. Drewes, Physician, Coordinator Master Vitality and Ageing, Leids Universitair Medisch Centrum, Leiden
+- Dr. Y. Drewes, Physician, Coordinator Master Vitality and Ageing, Leids Universitair Medisch Centrum, Leiden

 - Dr. P.J.M.
 Elders, Assistant Professor, Department of General Practice and Elderly Care and the EMGO Institute for Health and Care Research, Amsterdam UMC

-- Prof. dr. I.M. van Langen, Professor in Clinical Genetics, University Medical Center Groningen
+- Prof. I.M. van Langen, Professor in Clinical Genetics, University Medical Center Groningen

-- Mr. dr. M.C.
-Ploem, Lecturer of Health Law, Amsterdam UMC
+- M.C.
+Ploem LLM, Lecturer of Health Law, Amsterdam UMC

 - Dr. J.J. van Tol-Geerdink, Researcher Shared Decision Making in Oncology, Radboud University, Nijmegen

-- Mr. M.G.
-Kleefkens, Ministry for Health, Welfare and Sport, The Hague
+- P.J. ten Broeke MSc, Ministry for Health, Welfare and Sport, The Hague

-- R. van Tol, Ministry for Health, Welfare and Sport, The Hague
+- J. van Geffen MSc, Ministry for Health, Welfare and Sport, The Hague

 - Dr. J.D. van der Berg, Health Council, The Hague

-- Dr. L.G.M. van Rossum, Health Council, The Hague
+- D.N.
+Leunisse LLM, Health Council, The Hague